amer8/apibconv/README.md

 ### CLI Usage

-The tool automatically detects the input format and converts accordingly.
+The tool automatically detects the input format based on file extension and content.
 It supports both file arguments and stdin.

 ```sh
 Usage: apibconv [INPUT_FILE] [OPTIONS]